Talk to us, we can help…

 Mortgage lenders are offering payment holidays for up to 3 months for people whose income has been affected by the coronavirus.
 This will need to be paid back to lenders, and interest is likely to be added.
 The Government has introduced additional support which means that you may now be entitled to claim for your rent to be ‘paid’ whilst your income is affected.
 Please click here to check if you are eligible for help with paying your rent.

+I’ve heard that mortgage lenders are offering 3 month mortgage payment holidays.
 I’m already under a payment agreement or court order for my rent.
 What do I do?

 If your income has not been affected by the measures put in place, you will need to carry on paying as you normally do.
 If your income is affected, and you are now unable to meet these payments, please email or call on 0300 111 1133 to discuss your account.
 We will assess your current agreement or court order to make sure this is still affordable for you.

 Further support and information

 - The Government have provided information and guidance for self-employed people and businesses faced with financial difficulties as well as a dedicated Business Support Helpline who can provide additional advice on tax and benefits.

 - Universal Credit guidance for claimants that are self-isolating has been published by the Department for Work and Pensions (DWP).
 You will not be sanctioned if you do not attend your Job Centre appointments.